johnrsibert/JonzPandemic/index.md

 also medical reasons for the skewness.
-The larger number of values to the right of the peak are possibly deaths of the people most vulnerable to Covid-19: people older that 65 years, people with compromised immune systems, other vunlerabilities and **the unvaccinated**.
+The larger number of values to the right of the peak are possibly deaths of the people most vulnerable to Covid-19: people older that 65 years, people with compromised immune systems or other vunlerabilities, and of course **the unvaccinated**.

 The dashed curve that outlines the histogram is the theoretical [log-normal](https://en.wikipedia.org/wiki/Log-normal_distribution) frequency distribution estimated to the observed case-fatality ratios.
 This distribution model is commonly used for describing skewed distributions.
-The curve appears to correspond pretty well to the histogram, but in my opinion.
+The curve appears to correspond pretty well to the histogram.

 ##### Changes in the Case Fatality Ratio Distribution
 <img src="https://raw.githubusercontent.com/johnrsibert/SIR-Models/master/assets/CFRridge_30_23.png" alt="CFR ridge" style="width:6.5in;"/>